 Open the Google Drive.reg file using your favorite text editor.
 Notepad will do just fine, for example.

 When you finish replacing every instance of TargetFolderPath values, save the Google Drive.reg file and close your text editor.
 Double-click or double-tap on the Google Drive.reg file to run it.
-Say Yes if you get a UAC prompt, and let the new information be added to your Windows 10 Registry.
+Say Yes when you see the UAC prompt to let the new information be added to your Windows Registry.

 Press OK when the Registry Editor tells you that the new keys have been added to your Windows Registry.

 Now, open File Explorer.
 You should see that Google Drive is now listed as a separate entity in its navigation panel, just like you wanted.
 Neat, right? 🙂